Introduction

 Better Insulation

-The added layer of fabric from curtains can improve insulation, helping to keep your home warmer in the winter and cooler in the summer.
-This can lead to energy savings on heating and cooling bills.
+The fabric layer of curtains improves thermal insulation, keeping your home warmer in winter and cooler in summer, thus lowering energy bills.

 Versatility